mroam/deepLearnAlg/README.md

 ## How To Work with Python in Anaconda
 Anaconda-Navigator (is a mac app), and has a home screen in which we click "spyder"'s **"Launch"** button.
-Suggestion: use menu "Run:ConfigurationPerFile" and set \[x] (?? incomplete thought here
+Suggestion: use menu "Run:ConfigurationPerFile" and set \[x]ClearAllVariablesBeforeExecution.

 ## To Do